-- March 22.
-Lasse Ottesen jumped 212 metres in Planica and set a new world record. - May 2.
+- January 18.
+Børge Ousland became the first person to cross Antarctica alone and unaided. - March 22.
+Lasse Ottesen jumped 212 metres on skis in Planica and set a new world record. - May 2.
 Tony Blair became Prime Minister of England. - May 30.
 Norway beat Brazil 4-2 in football in a private international match. - July 1.
 Hong Kong became part of China again. - July 15.
 Slobodan Milosevic became president of Yugoslavia. - August 31.
-Princess Diana and Dodi al-Fayed were killed in a car accident in Paris. - December 11.
+Princess Diana and Dodi al-Fayed died in a car accident in Paris. - December 11.
 The Kyoto agreement on greenhouse gas emissions was signed.